jared-goguen/connect-rest/README.md

 An in-progress project for a website where users can play Connect Four with each other.

+Things that are working:
+* Authentication
+* Creating games
+* Playing with computer (albeit no AI)
+* Joining games (albeit terrible interface)

+Next things to do:
+* Improve the game thumbnail interface
+* Add warning for joining game when not logged in
+* Implement decent AI for computer
+* Redesign history for both appearance and functionality

 The front end is in React (with react-router and redux).
 The back end uses the Django REST framework and only provides an API for AJAX requests from the frontend.

 The entry-point for the front end is [/app/containers/App.jsx](/app/containers/App.jsx).
 All of the style-based React components are in [/app/components](/app/components) and all of the logic-based Reacat components are in [/app/containers/](/app/containers/).
 All front end dependencies are detailed in [/app/package.json](/app/package.json).